What are the Common Causes of Truck Accidents in Michigan?

 Our attorneys are ready to protect your rights.
 Contact us today

 At Fraser & Souweidane, our Detroit truck accident attorneys understand that the days, weeks and months following an accident can be difficult and confusing.
 But the decisions you make immediately following your accident could mean the difference between a successful recovery and years of financial hardship due to costly medical bills, lost wages from missing work, and other financial losses.
 Insurance companies might try to pressure you into accepting an unreasonable settlement that might not cover the full cost of your injuries.

-The experienced attorneys at Fraser & Souweidane bring over 45 years of experience to the table when we fight for personal injury and accident victims in Detroit and throughout all of Wayne, Macomb and Oakland counties.
+The experienced attorneys at Fraser & Souweidane bring over 45 years of experience to the table when we fight for truck accident victims.
 We're ready and willing to stand up for your rights.
 Contact us today at (866) 465-9095 for a free case consultation.
-As contingency fee lawyers in Detroit, we won't nickel and dime you.
+As contingency fee lawyers, we won't nickel and dime you.
 You only pay after we obtain a favorable verdict or settlement on your behalf.